 Arcturus Mengsk is disdainful of his soldiers and citizens in a manner that would make Darth Vader uneasy.
 Vader at least cared about his son; Arcturus ordered his men to kill Valerian just because he was on the same ship as Kerrigan.

 In one mission where Kerrigan attacks a Dominion ship (Raynor is a prisoner onboard), Arcturus detonates the whole ship, with thousands of his own people still aboard.
 The panicked and horrified reactions of his men are pretty jarring, even while you’re in the process of fighting them.

 Arcturus: Everyone aboard this ship is willing to give their lives to stop you, Kerrigan.
-Bridge Crew:Wait, what??
+Bridge Crew:Wait, what did he say??
 Bridge:[self-destructs]

 Arcturus goes even further during the invasion of Korhal, where he calls down nukes inside a major metropolitan area with no concern for collateral damage.
 When he said "I'll rule this sector or see it burnt to ashes around me!" it was not hyperbole in the slightest.

 Valerian: My father is willing to sacrifice any piece on the chessboard, so long as he takes the queen.

 It is implied that General Warfield could have defeated Kerrigan on Char, if the Xel'Naga artifact hadn't mysteriously gone missing (given its power in the final mission of Wings of Liberty, this is very likely).
 It's revealed at the end that Mengsk had it in his palace the entire time, meaning he deprived Warfield of his only chance to survive just to protect his sorry hide.